-No, the system has not met all shutdown requirements of meeting DWS in the core monitoring wells and extraction wells.
-Although EDB concentrations in EW-2E are just below the DWS, the higher concentration portion of the plume are still evident near well 000-178 (see Figure 3.5-3).
+No, the system has not met all shutdown requirements in the core monitoring wells.
+Although EDB concentrations in EW-2E are below the DWS, the higher concentration portion of the plume is still evident near well 000-178 (see Figure 3.5-3).

 The plume has moved slower than originally simulated in the 2000 groundwater model.
 It was originally envisioned that the system would need to operate between eight to ten years.
-Due to the current location of the plume compared to the extraction wells, the system is operating longer than expected.
+The system is operating longer than expected because the plume is migrating slower than anticipated.
 In June 2015, the groundwater model was updated using current data to better refine the remaining time required to remediate the EDB plume to below the DWS.
-The model projects a duration of approximately five additional years of pumping to meet the DWS (2019-2020).
+The model projected the system will need to operate to 2019-2020.